 Careful, reliable quantitative and qualitative research are essential to achieving these goals and helping elected officials make informed policy decisions.
 But it’s also imperative that tax policy research is accessible to working people who have a vested interest in making sure the nation’s tax policies work for them, their families and their communities.
 CTJ is a resource for working people, advocates and others who are interested in tax fairness and want to have a voice in state and federal tax policy decisions.

-The nation has created a business environment that encourages innovation, and as a result corporations are more profitable than ever.
+Corporations are more profitable than ever.
 But the bounty is not being shared with rank and file workers.
 For the last four decades, the income divide between the very rich and the poor has grown exponentially.
 Median income has barely budged.
-In fact, in real dollars, today’s median income is the same as it was 20 years ago.
 Tax policy has played a role in this trend.

 Being able to use a collective voice to speak up for fair, sustainable tax policies is vital because working people are up against a well-funded army of special interests who lobby for lower corporate and individual taxes at the state and federal level.
 These special interests continually push state and federal tax policies that would exacerbate income inequality by cutting taxes for corporations and the nation’s richest households.
 Too often, such tax policies are discussed in a vacuum and disconnected from the vital public services that they help fund.
 Polling shows the majority of the public do not support tax cuts for corporations and the wealthy.
 CTJ is a resource for those in the majority to tell lawmakers what they think tax policy priorities should be.